 1 T fresh ginger, minced

-3 spring onions, cut in half lengthwise with:
+3 large scallions cut in half lengthwise or 6 thin scallion with:

 Heat grill to high.
 (Or set oven to broil)